librehat/kdictionary/README.md

 KDictionary invokes [QQDict](http://dict.qq.com) API by default for some reasons.
 But you can choose other providers, instructions are shown below.

+##### Note

+All Dictionary API keys are built-in, but you're encouraged to use your own API keys because there're limitations.
+Take Merriam-Webster's as an example, it cannot exceed **1000** queries per day.

 #### YOUDAO

-_Note: YOUDAO API key is built-in, but you're encouraged to use your own API key._

 1. Apply for a [YOUDAO](http://fanyi.youdao.com/openapi?path=data-mode) API to use YOUDAO Dictionary
 2. Fill in your API key and name in KDictionary Advanced Setting
 3. Change Dictionary Provider to YOUDAO

 #### Baidu

-_Note: Baidu API key is built-in, but you're encouraged to use your own API key._

 _Tip: Baidu Translation support English, Japanese, Spanish, Thai and Arabic._